muxinc/stats-sdk-android/README.md

 # stats-sdk-android

-Core library for our Data SDKs for Android.
+This is a core library for our Data SDKs for Android.
 It's a small layer over our Core Java lib that provides an android-specific SDK facade, code for ensuring that contracts around event ordering are obeyed,and implementations of some objects that Core Java leaves to the integrator.